roby2358/yuwakisarl/collect/SPEC.md

 # Controls

 There are two control modes:
-- Keyboard control with A S W D
+- Keyboard control with Q W E A D Z X C (mapping to all 8 directions)
   - Only 1 player can use the keyboard controls, the rest are AI
   - All players may be AI
 - AI control with Pufferfish AI Reinforcement Learning Framework